Use apt-transport-https to protect against security issues in APT?

 Honestly, I think that all of that is no big deal.

-#11 Updated by hans almost 5 years ago
+#11 Updated by hans about 5 years ago

 I agree that this only applies to the minority of people who are installing extra packages.
 But if that is a fully supported feature, it should be vetted as much as the rest of TAILS.